RowinRuizendaal/Bloom/README.md

 ```

 ### Chat schema
-lorem ipsum
-This data is created as ```lorem``` by default when you want to chat with someone. (function object).
-This data can be manipulated by the accept of the other particicpant.
-Or delete, then this object will be deleted in the database.
-Or New message via socket will also be pushed to db for later visit on chat (messages history).
+This data in the database is created in the [createChat function](https://github.com/RowinRuizendaal/Bloom/blob/master/server/app/helpers/db.helpers.js#L185-L1907).
+The data can be manipulated by the [socket events](https://github.com/RowinRuizendaal/Bloom/blob/master/server/app/controllers/socket.controllers.js).

 ```js
 {